nliaudat/esp32_8ch_motor_shield/README.md

 ## Fabrication :

-* PCB can be ordered with chips assembled at JLPCB for 5.8$/unit. (minimum 5 pce)
+* PCB can be ordered with chips assembled at JLPCB for 5.8$/unit.
 * The 3.3v power can be HKL-5M03 or HKL-PM03 (under 2.75$)
 * ESP32-WROOM-32D costs approx 3.8$
 * Box is 3D printed